EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 # GitHub Copilot Comprehensive Training Exercises

-Welcome to your comprehensive GitHub Copilot training journey!
+Welcome to your comprehensive GitHub Copilot training journey for PHP development!
 These exercises are designed to progressively learn GitHub Copilot's features starting with foundational concepts and building up to advanced techniques through hands-on practice with our PHP Task Manager project.

 ## Phase 1: Getting Started with Copilot Basics

 ### Exercise 1.1: Understanding Your Project with Chat Participants

-**Welcome to the PHP Task Manager!** Before diving into code generation, let's use GitHub Copilot to understand the project you'll be working with.
+**Welcome to the project!** Before diving into code generation, let's use GitHub Copilot to understand the project you'll be working with.

-> **💡 IDE-Specific Participants:**
-> Note that `@vscode` and `@terminal` participants are exclusive to VS Code.
-Users of other IDEs should utilize `@workspace` and `@editor`.
-In JetBrains, `@workspace` is replaced by `@project`.

 1. **@workspace Participant - Project Overview**
    - Press `Ctrl+Shift+I` (or `Cmd+Shift+I`) to open Copilot Chat and select "Ask" mode
    - Ask: `@workspace Tell me about this project?`
-   - Try: `@workspace /explain Give me a comprehensive overview of this PHP task manager application`
+   - Try: `@workspace /explain Give me a comprehensive overview of this application`
    - Request: `@workspace What are the main features and components I should know about?`

 2. **@workspace Participant - Code Structure**